Purdue-CS193/homework-0-Akotikal/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+#Atiksh Kotikalapudi's First CS 193 HW

+- Fun Course
+- Teaches useful things in regards to CS
+- Not a 7:30 or 8:30 course
+- The instructors are chill
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for